 The island’s interior is a hiker’s dream, with steep mountains covered in thick rainforest dotted with magnificent waterfalls, lush green valleys of towering banyan trees and shimmering views to the sea.
 One of the island’s biggest attractions is the spectacular To Sua Ocean Trench, a natural swimming hole connected to the ocean by underwater cave channels.
 This perfect circle of cool, clear emerald water is entered via a stomach-churning climb down a steep slippery ladder.
 But once you’re in, it really is a special experience as you lie on your back gazing up at the sky from this magical volcanic grotto.

 But for most visitors, the pull of Samoa’s dazzling coastline is irresistible.
 Protected by a coral reef, these lovely warm waters are calm and safe for bathing and water sports, such as paddle boarding, snorkelling and diving.
 And it’s gorgeously romantic too, so it’s no surprise that the island is fast becoming a very popular destination for laidback beach weddings among Westerners.
+There are splendidly lavish resorts here, such as the small and intimate Seabreeze, which, besides 11 luxury villas, offers what has to be one of the finest, most romantic honeymoon suites in the Pacific.
+Perched on a perfect little rock promontory, it has its own garden, complete with outdoor tub and private gate.
+The French windows open straight onto the generous balcony deck where newlyweds can enjoy a candlelit dinner just for two, overlooking the ocean.
+Alternatively, Seebreeze’s Waterfront Bar & Restaurant serves up fresh seafood, Samoan specialities and an excellent a la carte menu.

 Famed for its cocktails and fine cuisine is Coconuts Beach Club on the south coast.
 Offering the island’s only overwater villas, they feature a glass floor for fish spotting – there’s even a ladder you can climb down to join them in the water with your snorkel and fins.